brw1820/homework-02-portfolio/Assets/README.md

 ## Usage

-This HTML file provides examples of my portfolio pages: Contact, About Me, and Portfolio.
+This HTML file provides a template for a password generator of between 8 and 128 characters.

 ![Test Application](./Contact.PNG)
 ![Test Application](./Portfolio.PNG)